sameenshahzad/Credit-Risk-Classification/README.md

 * Model 2 prediction are more accurate than Model 1, such that there are fewer mistakes when classifying non-healthy loans.

-* Based off of this analysis, I would recommend using Model 2 (Logistic Regression Model fitted with Balanced (oversampled) data.
+* Based off of this analysis, we would recommend using Model 2 (Logistic Regression Model fitted with Balanced (oversampled) data.